FitLayout/Builds/ToolsClassify/README.md

 The FITLayout provides support for all the above mentioned tasks.
 This support includes:

-- Page rendering and its representaion by an abstract *Area tree*.
+- Page rendering and its representation by an abstract *Area tree*.
 - A graphical user interface with an Annotator plugin that allows to manually assign tags to the individual visual areas in the page.
 - A persistent RDF storage connection that is used for storing the annotated pages.
 The storage is organized